mabel-dev/opteryx/docs/SQL Reference/05 Expressions.md

 Using `BETWEEN` with other predicates, especially when used with an `AND` conjunction, can cause the query parser to fail.

-## Subqueries
+## Sub Queries

-The `IN` operator can reference a subquery, this subquery cannot include a temporal clause (`FOR`), but otherwise the full syntax for `SELECT` queries are supported.
+The `IN` operator can reference a sub query, this sub query cannot include a temporal clause (`FOR`), but otherwise the full syntax for `SELECT` queries are supported.

-For example to find the planets without any satellites.
+For example, to find the planets without any satellites.
 ~~~sql
 SELECT name
   FROM $planets